 In this section, we look at the questions, can I sue the council for negligence?
 And how to claim against the local council?
 The first thing we need to discuss is that it won’t be you, the parent who is making the claim.
 You will be managing the claim on behalf of your child, as their litigation friend.
 This means you will be making decisions about the claim, and generally acting on behalf of the injured party.
 However, once the claim is won, the compensation will be put into a trust account and not given to the child until their 18th birthday.

-When it comes to eligibility to claim, then as long as a third party is even partially to blame for the harm your child suffered, and this can be proven, then you could have a valid claim.
+When it comes to eligibility to make public park accident claims, then as long as a third party is even partially to blame for the harm your child suffered, and this can be proven, then you could have a valid claim.
 In some cases, the child might have contributed to the accident themselves.
 When this happens, the defendant will negotiate a reduced level of liability, and this is expressed as a percentage.
 Any compensation awarded will take this into consideration.
 If you need to find out whether your child has a valid claim or not, then please speak to one of our claim advisors.
 They will evaluate your claim for you, and let you know if it is valid or not.

 Proving Liability For Your Accident And Injuries

 If you or your child has an accident in a public place, such as being injured at the park, then you will have to prove that the cause was a negligent local authority.
 The onus is on the claimant, or in this case you, the claimant’s litigation friend, to prove that the local council was to blame.
 This means providing evidence to support your claim.
-For example:

 - Take plenty of photographs of the play equipment that caused the accident.
 For example, if the equipment was broken, photograph the damage that caused the accident.